racyusdelanoo/bpf-tutorial/README.md

 The following steps have been tested with VirtualBox 5.2.18 on Ubuntu.

 After downloading the VM image, unzip the file `.rar`.
-You should then see a file named `minicurso-ebpf-sbrc2019.vdi`.
+You should then see a file named `ebpf-vm.vdi`.

 Open the VirtualBox app and then create a new VM by pressing the `New` button and picking a name for it: